-This means people can suffer from symptoms like itchy eyes or runny noses as your body tries to protect itself from the pollen by flushing it out.
+This means people might suffer from symptoms like itchy eyes, or runny noses.
+This is because your body tries to protect itself by getting rid of the pollen.

-Hay fever is one of the most common allergies and affects around 13 million people in the UK.
+Hay fever is one of the most common allergies in the UK, affecting around 13 million people.

 You can get it at any age, although it usually starts when you are young.

 Not everyone has hay fever, but is it more common in people whose family members already have it, or other allergies, especially asthma.